farazkhan7/pre-commit-sample/README.md

 prevented if the pre-defined standards are not met.
 This ensures that only quality code gets staged and is pushed to the repository.

+Currently we are using four packages in our hooks to format and lint our code.
+The packages included are as follows in the same sequence as here:
+1. [Black](https://github.com/psf/black) - automatically formats each python file as much as possible
+2. [isort](https://github.com/pycqa/isort) - automatically sorts imports alphabetically, separated into sections and by type
+3. [flake8](https://gitlab.com/pycqa/flake8) - displays warning in case of violations and code smells
+4. [pylint](https://github.com/pycqa/pylint) - displays warning about code smells, format and even documentaion

+The reason black is placed before flake8 and pylint is to make sure they catch as few warnings as possible, since black formats everything beforehand.

 ## Instructions to configure the pre-commit hooks